joannaolofsson/bucketlist/README.md

-Name: Bucketlist
+# Bucketlist

-Description: An exercise from Lexicon (education) in creating a bucketlist for the user to fill out.
+An exercise from Lexicon (education) in creating a bucketlist for the user to fill out.
 Programming language: Javascript.

+# Changes to make